William H. Gill: Postwar career

-Second career

-Upon his retirement from the Army, Gill settled in Colorado Springs, Colorado and accepted job as a President of Colorado College in January 1949.
-During his tenure, Gill completed the reorganization of the university, an honor system was introduced together with self-government for the student body.
-He also established ROTC program and remodeled the athletic department, what led to the college winning the intercollegiate hockey championship during his administration.
+Upon his retirement from the army, Gill settled in Colorado Springs, Colorado, and accepted job as a president of Colorado College in January 1949.
+During his tenure, Gill completed the reorganization of the college, an honor system was introduced together with self-government for the student body.
+He also established ROTC program and remodeled the athletic department, which led to the college winning the intercollegiate hockey championship during his administration.

-Gill became active in several organizations including the Colorado Springs Fine Arts Center where served on its board of directors during 1948–1955; a member of the board of the Child Guidance Clinic in Colorado Springs and a Director of the Pikes Peak Chapter of the American Red Cross during 1948–1955.
+Gill became active in several organizations, including the Colorado Springs Fine Arts Center where he served on its board of directors during 1948–1955; a member of the board of the Child Guidance Clinic in Colorado Springs and a Director of the Pikes Peak Chapter of the American Red Cross during 1948–1955.
 For his service at the Colorado College and organizations above, Gill was selected as Man of the Year in Colorado Springs in 1950, received honorary LL.D. degree from Denver University in 1950 and also from Colorado College in 1955.

-He retired from Colorado College in 1955 as President emeritus and became a member of the budget committee of the Colorado Springs Community Chest in 1959.
+He retired from Colorado College in 1955 as president emeritus and became a member of the budget committee of the Colorado Springs Community Chest in 1959.
 Beside his other activities, he was a member of the Association of the United States Army; the Colorado Springs Chamber of Commerce and co-authored a book "Always A Commander – The Reminiscences Of Major General William H. Gill" about his service in Pacific.

-Major general William H. Gill died on January 17, 1976, aged 89, in Colorado Springs, Colorado.
+Gill died on January 17, 1976, aged 89, in Colorado Springs, Colorado.
 He was buried at Evergreen Cemetery in Colorado Springs beside his wife Elizabeth Grady.
 They had one daughter, Elizabeth.